With Shared Microexponents, A Little Shifting Goes a Long Way: Related Work

 The most common examples of scalar floating-point formats are BF16~\cite{intel2018bfloat,kalamkar2019bfloat}, TF32~\cite{nvidia2021tf32}, FP16~\cite{nvidia2017mixed}, and FP8~\cite{nvidia2022fp8, wang2018training,sun2019hybrid}.
 While the scaling down of traditional scalar floating-point formats from FP32 to FP8 has been very successful, it is reaching a point of diminishing returns.
 To continue driving the advancement of AI, there is a need for an alternative approach to further improve the efficiency and robustness of data encoding at narrow bit-widths for AI models.

-Several prior works have proposed Conventional Block Floating-Point as a potential alternative to scalar floating-point for AI training and inferencing.
+Several prior works have proposed the use of Block Floating-Point as a promising alternative for AI training and inference~\cite{darvish2020pushing, dai2021vs, drumond2018hbfp, burcu2022accuracy, zhang2022hpca, yeh2022like}.
 The work in~\cite{darvish2020pushing} provides a detailed analysis of different block floating-point variants and their application for AI inferencing at production-scale.
 The work in~\cite{drumond2018hbfp} takes a hybrid approach for AI training using BFP.
 The hybrid BFP recipe is further optimized in~\cite{burcu2022accuracy} by varying the block size and mantissa bit-width across different layers and training epochs.
 FAST~\cite{zhang2022hpca} also varies the mantissa bit-width per training iteration and supports this with a bit-serial hardware architecture that multiplies two mantissa bits at a time.
 In another work~\cite{dai2021vs}, authors explored hierarchical BFP with a per-channel floating-point scale and a per-block integer scale to accelerate AI inference.
-Although promising, to the best of our knowledge, none of the prior work reports a generalizable basic BFP data format that can be used as a drop-in replacement for scalar floating-point, both in terms of model accuracy and usability (i.e., straightforward training recipes and a direct cast option for inferencing).
+Although promising, to the best of our knowledge, none of the prior work reports a generalizable basic BFP data format that can be used as a drop-in replacement for scalar floating-point, both in terms of model accuracy and usability (i.e., straightforward training recipes and a direct cast option for inference).

 The unified quantization framework presented in this paper allows reasoning about both scalar and block floating-point under the same design space.
 Through extensive exploration, we have identified a new family of data formats that provide a better trade-off in terms of fidelity (model accuracy) and hardware cost.
 The proposed format provides a robust alternative for AI training and inferencing without the need for complex heuristics, or changes in the training or inferencing recipes.